LONDON (AP) — Ah, Mr. Bond, we've been waiting for you — and at last 007 is back, several years after his last screen adventure.

 "The action needs to coexist with the drama, and that's the balance we've got to strike," he said.

 Filming will take place in London's government district of Whitehall; at Pinewood Studios outside the British capital; and on location in Istanbul, Shanghai and the Scottish wilderness.

 Early reports that the film would shoot in India and South Africa have not materialized, but the producers insisted they had not trimmed Bond's budget since "Quantum of Solace," which was widely reported to have cost roughly $200 million.

-Cast members said they had been training hard for their roles _ Craig, it seems, by growing the designer stubble he sported at Thursday’s press conference.
+Cast members said they had been training hard for their roles — MR. Craig, it seems, by growing the designer stubble he sported at Thursday's press conference.

-Bardem joked that the hardest part for him was “learning the English vowels.”
-Harris said she had been doing yoga, learning stunt driving and firing machine guns, “which I’ve discovered I have a real taste for.”
+Mr. Bardem joked that the hardest part for him was "learning the English vowels."
+Miss Harris said she had been practicing yoga, learning stunt driving and firing machine guns, "which I've discovered I have a real taste for."

 Of the plot, they revealed only that "Bond's loyalty to M is tested as her past comes back to haunt her" and MI6 comes under attack.

 As for the meaning of the title, Ms. Broccoli said it "has some emotional resonance which will be revealed in the film."

 Ms. Broccoli said the producers hoped Mr. Mendes would sign up for a second film and "definitely" wanted Craig to return as Bond.